colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 ## How is this actually helping or why should I care?

 Probably the biggest overlying theme of the list above is the fact that these issues will be called out immediately.
-No longer will these issues creep up on you in the middle of running your app or your code reviewer during a review.
+No longer will these issues creep up on you in the middle of running your app or give someone anxiety during a code review.
 No longer will you and your reviewer endlessly fight passive aggressively through the comments about whether or not to include a semicolon at the end of JS statements ([you should](https://stackoverflow.com/a/444082) 🔥).

 ![Grandma looking for a semicolon](/assets/looking-for-semicolon.jpg)